crackheadakira/magic-worldbuilding/Worldbuilding/Magic System/How Magic Works.md

 - Do nations weaponize mana training or regulate it heavily?
 # **SPECIALIZATION & VARIANTS**
 - Do some mages have unique “mana signatures” that affect spell style?
-- There are people with extremely low mana flow (weak muscles → slow spellcasting)
+- There are people with extremely low mana flow (weak muscles → slow spell casting)
 - Are there mages with unusual organ distributions leading to special abilities?
 - Do certain ethnic lines or regions produce mages with consistent quirks in mana manipulation?
 # **TECHNOLOGY & MANA**